appcelerator/check-kit/README.md

 Checks if a newer version is available for command line interfaces.

-It is designed for CLI's that want to be in control.
+It is designed to be extremely easy to use and for CLI's that want to be in control.

 **What `check-kit` does:**

  * Checks if there is a new version available
  * Checks version for a specific dist tag
- * Fetches latest version from npm every so often
+ * Fetches latest version from npm based on time interval
  * Persists the update metadata
  * Supports HTTP proxies

 **What `check-kit` does _not_ do:**

- * Display a message if a new version is available
+ * Display a message when a new version is available, that's up to you how you want it formatted

 ## Installation